Kenneth Anderson (writer): Writing

 Anderson's books highlight his concern for the natural environment and his conservationist streak as a wildlife chronicler.
 Many books have accounts of his efforts in hunting man-eating big cats, mostly successfully.
-He also includes details about elephants, bisons, deers, and bears, as well as less popular creatures like Indian Dholes (wild dogs), hyenas, spiders, and snakes.
+He also includes details about elephants, bisons, deer, and bears, as well as less popular creatures like Indian Dholes (wild dogs), hyenas, spiders, and snakes.
 Anderson provides details of the lives of people in or near the Indian jungles of his time, and about poor or non-existent infrastructure.
 He also delves into the lives of native jungle tribes, mentioning their habits, survival skills, etc.

 Legacy

 Anderson is considered as one of the foremost nature writers of India, and among the first conservationists in the region.
 However, observers note that he never got the national fame and official recognition that he deserved.
 Anderson killed more man-eaters than the more famous Jim Corbett while also operating over a larger area with varied forests and working amongst a more diverse set of people.
 This was because Corbett received appreciation during the British Raj while later governments neglected Anderson's contributions and often took his services for granted.
 Also, being 35 years younger than Corbett, Anderson's writings were published after the hunting literature had already peaked.

 "My own fascination for jungles of Karnataka was nourished by Kenneth Anderson’s hunting tales.
 I had sought his friendship a few years before he died, and wandered in these jungles, listening spell-bound to his tales.
 He had recounted how, after independence, destruction of India’s wildlife and wild lands had accelerated."